rubenmoor/palantype-tools/README.md

 Once you reach some 100'000+ words in the steno dictionary, think about publishing your system as plover plug-in.

+> Note that you can sort the dictionary, too.
+Just use the .json-file as input for the
+> sort command above.
+Sorting can be useful, e.g. for humans who read the file, but is never necessary.

 ### 7. Build language-independent dictionary

 WIP